iKyalo/bvs/README.md

 An app built on the ethereum blockchain that serves as a ballot for an election.

-Languages used include soliidity and VueJS
+Languages used include solidity and VueJS